sdsddsd1/mywayland/README.md

       `libX11` `libXau` `libXext` `libXi` `libxcb`

 For Firefox, `libglvnd` aswell as the X11 backend for gtk+3 is requiered.
 The
-dependencies can be shrunk, but while there is no option yet to disable the X11
-backend, the efforts are low on reward.
+dependencies can be shrunk, but while there is no option yet to disable the firefox X11 backend, the efforts are low on reward.
 The follwing can be ditched:
 `libXinerama` `libXxf86vm` `libxshmfence`

 ## Compatibility variables